atwing/atwing.github.io/_posts/2017-07-24-assistant-on-pi.markdown

 img: default.png
 project-date: July 2017
 category: Home Automation
-title: Home Automation with Voice Commands
+title: Voice Controlled Home Automation
 ---

 With the Google Assistant SDK being released, speech-based home projects received a powerful new component in its arsenal and with this I thought it's about time for me to jump on the home assistant hype train!